avilqu/astro-pipelines/README.md

 - **Distance**: Distance from Earth in Astronomical Units (AU)
 - **Velocity**: Apparent motion in arcseconds per hour

+#### Motion Tracking Integration

+The motion tracking integration feature allows you to stack images while keeping moving objects (like asteroids) static in the final result.
+This is particularly useful for tracking solar system objects that move across the field of view during observations.

+**Features:**
+- **Dual Stack Output**: By default, creates both median and average stacks for comparison
+- **Ephemeris-based Tracking**: Uses orbital elements to calculate precise object positions
+- **Border Handling**: Proper padding and cropping to avoid edge artifacts
+- **Configurable**: Control stack types and processing parameters via configuration

+**Configuration Options:**
+- `MOTION_TRACKING_CREATE_BOTH_STACKS`: Set to `True` to create both median and average stacks, `False` for single stack
+- `MOTION_TRACKING_METHOD`: Default method when creating single stack ('average', 'median', 'sum')
+- `MOTION_TRACKING_SIGMA_CLIP`: Enable/disable sigma clipping (default: False to avoid border issues)

+**Usage:**
+1. Load a sequence of FITS images in the viewer
+2. Compute orbit data for the target object using "Solar System Objects" menu
+3. Use "Stack on ephemeris" from the integration menu
+4. Both median and average stacks will be created and loaded into the viewer

+**Output Files:**
+- `{basename}_median.fits`: Median stack (better for noise reduction)
+- `{basename}_average.fits`: Average stack (better for signal preservation)

 ### AutoPipe Usage

 AutoPipe automatically monitors the observation directory (configured via `OBS_PATH` in `config.py`) for new FITS files and processes them through the calibration and platesolving pipeline.